Psychology Internship Program

 UTHealth Doctoral Psychology Internship Program

-The Department of Psychiatry and Behavioral Sciences offers an APA accredited 12-month full-time psychology doctoral internship program to graduate students in clinical, school and counseling psychology.
-Our program provides broad, evidence-based clinical training with children, adolescents and adults.
+The Louis A. Faillace, MD, Department of Psychiatry and Behavioral Sciences offers an APA accredited 12-month full-time psychology doctoral internship program with 6 positions to graduate students in clinical, school, and counseling psychology.
+Our program provides broad, evidence-based clinical training with children, adolescents, and adults.
 It follows a scientist-practitioner training model, preparing interns for careers in a variety of clinical and academic settings.
-Clinical rotations include outpatient, inpatient, research and school-based sites.
+Clinical rotations include outpatient, inpatient, research, and school-based sites.
 Interns will become skilled in a wide-range of professional activities, such as individual, family and group therapy, psychological assessment and diagnosis, consultation and teaching, with diverse populations including severe mental illness.
 They will also be provided with research mentorship and are expected to be involved in research during their training.
-Specialty rotations available include Outpatient rotations in Autism (child and adolescent), Autism (adult), Pediatric Neuropsychology and Substance Abuse, as well as Inpatient Child and Adolescent and Inpatient Adult rotations.
+Specialty rotations available include Outpatient rotations in Autism (child and adolescent), Autism (adult), Trauma, Pediatric Neuropsychology, and Substance Abuse, as well as Inpatient Child and Adolescent and Inpatient Adult rotations.

 Read the full program description in our Handbook.

-Internship Program Admissions, Financial and Other Benefit Support for the Upcoming Training Year and Initial Post-Internship Positions for the past 3 cohorts may be found here.
+Internship Admissions, Support and Initial Placement Data for the past 3 cohorts (2015-17) may be found here.

 The UTHDPIP is a member of APPIC and is accredited by the APA Commission on Accreditation, with an effective date of July 20, 2016.